r3v5/Bybit-Market-Making-Trading-Strategy-Bot/README.md

 # Introduction

-The main idea of this project is creating a market-making bot that trades a specific cryptocurrency on an exchange, using the exchange's APIs and WebSockets to receive real-time market data.
+The main idea of this project is creating a market-making bot that trades a specific cryptocurrency on an exchange, using the Bybit testnet API to receive real-time market data.
 The app was done by [**Ian Miller**](https://t.me/J0anix)

 # Brief explanation of understanding key concepts